Agave inaequidens ‘Ashy White’ (Ashy White Agave)

 Common Name: Ashy White Agave

-Agave inaequidens ‘Ashy White’ is a striking agave selected for its broad, powdery blue-gray leaves coated in a heavy glaucous bloom that gives the plant an ashy, white appearance.
-Native to western Mexico through its parent species, this bold agave forms large, dramatic rosettes and makes an exceptional statement plant in containers, xeriscape landscapes, and collector gardens.
+Agave inaequidens ‘Ashy White’ is a striking agave selected for its broad, powdery blue-gray leaves coated in a heavy glaucous bloom, giving the plant an ashy, white appearance.
+Native to western Mexico through its parent species, this bold agave forms large, dramatic rosettes and makes an exceptional statement in containers, xeriscape landscapes, and collector gardens.
 Mature plants typically reach 4–6 feet tall and wide.

 Care and Cultivation: